 - a.
 Area for Improvement 1: Unable to verify phone or 800MHz P25 radio connectivity with all Pinellas County municipalities. - (1) Reference: The following reference documents are applicable to this improvement area. - (a) Pinellas County ACS/ARES® Emergency Communication Plan and Standard Operating Procedures - (b) Pinellas County Municipality phone list - (2) Analysis: The ICC teams were unable to contact nine of the twenty-nine municipalities within Pinellas County.
 The teams attempted to contact each municipality by phone and the county's the 800MHz P25 radio system. - b.
-Area for Improvement 2: The logs documenting the municipality connectivity tests were difficult to interpret. - (1) Reference: The following reference documents are applicable to this improvement area. - (a) Pinellas County ACS/ARES® Emergency Communication Plan and Standard Operating Procedures - (b) Pinellas County Municipality phone list - (2) Analysis: The municipality connectivity logs maintained by each ICC did not use a clear and unambiguous method for documenting positive and negative connectivity with each municipality.
-In some cases, it is difficult to determine if connectivity was achieved and by what mode.
+Area for Improvement 2: Unable to verify VHF amateur radio connectivity with all Pinellas County municipalities. - (1) Reference: The following reference documents are applicable to this improvement area. - (a) Pinellas County ACS/ARES® Emergency Communication Plan and Standard Operating Procedures